Special Educational Needs

 How are students with learning difficulties identified?

-All students complete Entrance Assessment Tests which screen for basic skills in literacy and numeracy competency.
-These results, together with information obtained from parents/guardians, feeder primary schools and/or mainstream teachers can assist in identifying students with special educational needs.
-Other screening or diagnostic tests may be carried out where appropriate.
+All students complete Standardised Assessment Tests prior to entry, which assess literacy and numeracy competency.
+These results, together with information obtained from parents, feeder primary schools and/or mainstream teachers assist in identifying students with special educational needs.
+Other screening or diagnostic tests may be carried out if considered appropriate.
 An educational psychological assessment or referral on to another outside professional may be recommended.

-Once the relevant information has been collated and the pupil’s strengths and needs identified, a learning support programme and timetable is put in place for each student.
+Once the relevant information has been collated, parents consulted and the pupil’s strengths and needs identified, a student support plan is put in place.

 What is ‘Reasonable Accommodation’ in State Examinations?